-Assistive Devices: Making Everyday Life a Little Easier
+Making Everyday Life a Little Easier

-Rheumatoid arthritis (RA) may slow you down, but it doesn’t have to stop you.
+Chronic inflammatory conditions like RA, AS, PsA, SLE and others may slow you down, but it doesn’t have to stop you.
 If you find yourself struggling with everyday activities, there are devices—called assistive devices—that can help you.

 An assistive device is a product or tool designed to assist with tasks and promote independent function.
 These devices can help make everyday life a little bit easier and help you to maintain your independence.
-There are countless types of assistive devices and some are even specifically designed for people with RA to help with mobility and grip.
+There are countless types of assistive devices and some are even specifically designed for people to help with mobility and grip.